 The Company may be unable to make attractive acquisitions or successfully integrate acquired businesses, and any inability to do so may adversely affect the Company's business and hinder its ability to grow.
 The Company has made asset and business acquisitions in the past and may continue to make acquisitions of assets or businesses in the future that complement or expand the Company's current business.
 The Company may not be able to identify attractive acquisition opportunities.
 Even if attractive acquisition opportunities are identified, the Company may not be able to complete the acquisition or do so on commercially acceptable terms.
-The success of any completed acquisition depends on the Company's ability to integrate the acquired assets or businesse effectively into the Company's existing operations.
+The success of any completed acquisition depends on the Company's ability to integrate the acquired assets or businesses effectively into the Company's existing operations.
 The process of integrating acquired assets or businesses may involve difficulties that require a disproportionate amount of the Company's managerial and financial resources to resolve.
 The value of acquired assets or businesses may be negatively impacted by a variety of circumstances unknown to the Company prior to the acquisition.
 In addition, possible future acquisitions may be larger and for purchase prices significantly higher than those paid for earlier acquisitions.
-No assurance can be given that the Company's existing operations, or to minimize any unforeseen operational difficulties could have a material adverse effect on the Company's business, financial condition, and results of operations.
-In addition, agreements governing the Company's indebtedness from time to time may impose certain limitations on the Company's ability to undertake acquisitions or make investments or may limit the Company's ability to incur certain indebtedness and liens, which could limit the Company's ability to make acquisitions.
+No assurance can be given that the Company will be able to identify additional suitable acquisition opportunities, negotiate acceptable terms, obtain financing for acquisitions on acceptable terms or successfully acquire identified targets.
+The Company's failure to achieve synergies, to successfully integrate the acquired businesses and assets into the Company's existing operations, or to minimize any unforeseen operational difficulties could have a material adverse effect on the Company's business, financial condition, and results of operations.
+In addition, agreements governing the Company's indebtedness from time to time may impose certain limitations on the Company's ability to undertake acquisitions.

-The Company's failure to comply with the Foreign Corrupt Practices Act ("FCPA"), or similar local applicable anti-bribery laws, could have a negative impact on its ongoing operations.
+The Company's failure to comply with the FCPA, or similar local applicable anti-bribery laws, could have a negative impact on its ongoing operations.
 The Company's operations outside the United States require the Company to comply with both United States and international regulations.
 For example, in addition to any similar applicable local anti-bribery laws, the Company's operations in countries outside the United States are subject to the FCPA, which prohibits United States companies or their employees and third party representatives from providing anything of value to a foreign official for the purposes of influencing any act or decision of these individuals in their official capacity to help obtain or retain business, direct business to any person or corporate entity, or obtain any unfair advantage.
 The Company has internal control policies and procedures and has implemented training and compliance programs for its employees and third party representatives with respect to the FCPA.
 However, the Company's policies, procedures and programs may not always protect it from reckless or criminal acts committed by its employees or third party representatives, and severe criminal or civil sanctions could be the result of violations of the FCPA or any other applicable anti-bribery law in countries where the Company does business.
 The Company is also subject to the risks that its employees, joint venture partners, and third party representatives outside of the United States may fail to comply with other applicable laws.